-Returning to the world of academia after ten years’ working in regional newspapers in northern England has focused my research interests on local newspapers and publications, particularly in light of the changes experienced in the industry due to digital technology.
+Returning to the world of academia after ten years’ working in regional newspapers in northern England has focused my research interests on local newspapers and publications, particularly in light of the changes experienced in the industry due to digital convergence.

-I have presented research from this project at events and conferences including the 2015 Future of Journalism conference and Journalism, Society and Politics in the Digital Media Era in 2017.
+I have presented research from this project at events and conferences including the 2019 and 2015 Future of Journalism conference and Journalism, Society and Politics in the Digital Media Era in 2017.
 Publications include contributions to books and journals.

 I am a member of the board of West Leeds Community Media, of which I was chairperson from autumn 2017 to 2018 and I continue to contribute work to the West Leeds Dispatch and the Yorkshire Evening Post.

 In summer 2017 I was a co-organiser on a project to bring together journalists working in industry and academics interested in the field of journalism.
 Since then, the Journalism Knowledge Exchange (JKX) has developed into the publication of a book of essays and a website which I co-edit with Dr Richard Thomas of Swansea University.
 Publication to the website is ongoing and future plans include a second symposium and possibly a second book of essays.

 I am a lecturer in journalism at Leeds Trinity University where I am programme leader for BA Journalism.
 I lead undergraduate modules Practical Journalism and Journalism in Society and I teach shorthand and have experience of supervising undergraduate dissertation projects and MA research.